trinity-labs/trinity-skin/README.md

 It's a modern skin for Linux `Alpine Configuration Framework` commonly called [ACF](https://wiki.alpinelinux.org/wiki/Alpine_Configuration_Framework_Design)

-A French Project where **`И`** of `TRIИITY` means : **Nginx prefered solution as default front server for our pocket mainframe**
+A French Project where **`И`** of `TRIИITY` means : **Nginx prefered solution as default front end server, for our pocket mainframe**

 [Alpine](https://alpinelinux.org/about/) Linux became popular since `Docker` image size and efficiency are essestial.
 Minimalist & Secure Linux Distro, `Alpine` is perfect for low powered and/or low performances systems.

 **The perfect solution for reduce waste of system ressources and downsizing energy consumption.
 Even in a large scale architecture**